ksylvan/Maestro-Playbooks/README.md

 3. **Check the logs** - Each playbook maintains a cumulative log file
 4. **Commit frequently** - Each loop iteration is a good commit point
 5. **Run tests** - After Development playbook changes, verify nothing broke

+## Contributing

+This repository powers the Maestro in-app Playbook Marketplace.
+We welcome community contributions!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on creating and submitting new playbooks.

 ## License